Above, my latest video - Wikimania 2021.

 Hi!
 My name is Victor Grigas.
 I'm a video producer, photographer and former storyteller for the Wikimedia Foundation.
 I have been a volunteer contributor to Wikipedia since 2005.
 I have a formal education in film, audio and video and am interested in all things open source and public domain.
 I've worked with all kinds of budgets for my video productions.
 If you have a project in mind feel free to reach out to me to ask any questions: victorgrigas (at) gmail (dot) com

-My photos have been seen in Vice, The New York Times, The Washington Post, Forbes, Macworld, The New Republic, Science, Fast Company, Psychology Today, CBS, the New York Review of Books, Atlas Obscura, WTTW / Chicago Tonight, PBS NewsHour, Piauí, Wikimedia and many others.
+My photos have been seen in Vice, The New York Times, The Washington Post, Forbes, Macworld, The New Republic, Science, Fast Company, Psychology Today, CBS, Spiegel, the New York Review of Books, Atlas Obscura, WTTW / Chicago Tonight, PBS NewsHour, Piauí, Wikimedia and many others.

 My father was also a photographer -- I guess the acorn didn't fall far from the oak.
 When he passed away in 2017, I started a fundraiser to digitize his entire photo archive.
 One thing I learned from him was a joy in capturing people on camera.
 A lot of people hate how they look, and if you can make them comfortable, then you can get them in a good look and you can get a portrait that will give them a positive sense of who they are.